Hacking a Better World!

 I believe that everybody deserves a chance at a better life and that life is better with skill.

-My how is to empower people with skills and I write the guides that change the world.
+I empower people with skills by writing the guides to change the world.

 The Agile Way